pingidentity/pingone-sample-custom-signon/README.md

 Flow endpoint operations are used only to implement custom authentication UIs.
 OIDC/OAuth 2 requests initiate the flow and redirect the browser to the custom authentication UI (which is configured in the application through the application’s `loginPageUrl` property.)

-## Choose Application Type
+## Application Type
-PingOne supports several application types, but for this one better to implement **Single page** (runs on the client side after it loads, so it can't keep a client secret) or **Native** ( typically intended for mobile devices) application type with : auth code,  implicit or refresh token grant types.
+PingOne supports several application types, but for this sample better to choose **Single page** (runs on the client side after it loads, so it can't keep a client secret) or **Native** ( typically intended for mobile devices) application type with : auth code,  implicit or refresh token grant types.

 The application type determines the authorization flow steps needed to acquire an access token from the authorization service.

-The following example describe `authorization_code` or `implicit` (is set by default) [authorization flows](https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_AuthActivities/p1-a_appAuth/) for the designated application type.
+The following examples describe `authorization_code` and `implicit` [authorization flows](https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_AuthActivities/p1-a_appAuth/) for the designated application type.

 __Authorization code grant type__